 Zoning Strategies

 Strategy 1.
-Update the zoning code to make it more usable by the city, easier to understand by the public, and add more flexibility for development and uses.
+Update the Title 17 to make it more usable by the city, easier to understand by the public, and add more flexibility for development and uses.

 Lead: Planning Department, Planning Commission | Timeframe: Medium-Term | Investment: $$$$ | Effort: High